gpap-gpap/SymbolicAnisotropy/README.md

   \end{bmatrix}
 ```

-### Rotation and translation transformations for tilt:rocket:
+### Rotation and translation transformations for tilt :rocket:

 For example, tilt an orthorhombic tensor by an angle $\psi$ around the x-axis: